Breathing Exercises – Using Deep Breathing Can Decrease Stress, Help Lower Blood Pressure As Well As Reduce Neck & Back Pain

-Getting started with the breathing exercises, lie down facing up making sure your neck is properly supported with a pillow or neck roll which places the neck in a posture that helps to open the airways.
+Getting started: Lie down facing up making sure your neck is properly supported with a pillow or neck roll which places the neck in a posture that helps to open the airways.

-The illustration here indicates the incorrect method to notice in performing breathing exercises.
+The first illustration here indicates the incorrect method to notice.
 The middle shows proper exhalation, while and the right illustration indicated proper inhalation.

 Breathe through your mouth with one hand placed on the abdomen and the other on your chest and notice the movement.
 Typically when taking a deep breath, the improper method is observed where either the chest only is used or the abdomen pushes in while the chest pushes out.